DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

-# Mixed Effects Deep Learning (MEDL) Autoencoder for Interpretable Analysis of Single-cell RNA Sequencing (scRNA-seq) Data
+# Mixed Effects Deep Autoencoder Learning for the interpretable analysis of single cell RNA sequencing data by quantifying and visualizing batch effects

-Updated README description and experiments on 11/7/2024
+Updated README description on 12/4/2024

 ## Description

-The Mixed Effects Deep Learning (MEDL) framework is designed to extract meaningful latent representations from single-cell RNA sequencing (scRNA-seq) data while accounting for batch effects, which are common confounders that can obscure true biological signals.
-By extending linear mixed-effects models into a nonlinear context, MEDL effectively addresses the inherent non-linearity in confounded scRNA-seq datasets.
+The single-cell Mixed Effects Deep Autoencoder Learning (scMEDAL) framework is designed to extract meaningful latent representations from single-cell RNA sequencing (scRNA-seq) data while accounting for batch effects, which are common confounders that can obscure true biological signals.
+By extending linear mixed-effects models into a nonlinear context, scMEDAL effectively addresses the inherent non-linearity in confounded scRNA-seq datasets.

 **Key Features:**
 - **Inputs:** Gene expression count matrix $X \in \mathbb{R}^{n \times m}$, where $n$ is the number of cells and $m$ is the number of genes.